SupraJames/z80-mbc2/README.md

 monitor.asm / monitor.hex

 This is a simple Z80 Monitor program.
 I've taken it from https://github.com/fiskabollen/z80Monitor and adapted it for Z80-MBC2 I/O and added a command to switch banks.

+sketch-lcd

+This is the same as Just4Fun's S220718-R190918 sketch for the Arduino powered IOS, with my local customisations.
+I have an I2C LCD attached which displays some debug info.